SilkRose/Pony/stories/deternal/deternal.md

 Pinkie asked, "You're going with me, aren't you?"

 Twilight sighed.
-"Yes, I'm sorry I never told you, or the girls."
+"Yes.
+I'm sorry I never told you, or the girls."

 Pinkie held Twilight's hoof to her chest.
 "I understand.
 Outliving all our friends has been very hard on me.
 I can't imagine losing you too…"